11ty/eleventy/docs/collections.md

 ---
 ```

-This will place this `mypost.md` into a `post` collection with all other pieces of content sharing the `post` tag.
-To reference this collection and make a list of all posts, you can reference the `collections` object in any template (this example is using Nunjucks syntax):
+This will place this `mypost.md` into the `post` collection with all other pieces of content sharing the `post` tag.
+To reference this collection and make a list of all posts, use the `collections` object in any template (this example is using Nunjucks syntax):

 ```
 <ul>